okwolo/okwolo/README.md

 ));
 ````

-To change the state of our app, `setState` can be used.
+To change the state of the app, `setState` can be used.
 This will re-render the layout with the new state.

 `app.setState(newState)`